 The Discovery Of CBD

 As THC, CBD was discovered quite recently.
 Around 1940 the Cannabidiol was isolated by two groups of scientists that worked independently.
 An American scientist Dr. Roger Adams and his team isolated THC from marijuana.
 But at the same time, British researcher Alexander R. Todd also isolated it from marijuana.
 It is even known that he used Cannabis Indica to extract THC.
-Todd also described that it’s used in dangerous proportions in America.

 The chemical structure of CBD wasn’t discovered until 1963 when it was done by Israeli scientists Dr. Raphael Mechoulam and Dr. Yuval Shvo.
 Only a year later, in 1964 Mechoulam and his colleague Dr. Yehiel Gaoni deciphered the chemical structure of the main psychoactive component of marijuana – THC.

 Even though CBD was discovered more than 20 years before THC, tetrahydrocannabinol has always dominated marijuana research.
-However, this situation has changed a lot during the past decade due to the realization of CBD’s medical values.
+However, this situation has changed a lot during the past decade due to the realization of its medical values.

-The Chemistry Behind CBD
+What Is CBD – The Chemistry Behind

 Cannabidiol (CBD) is one of the main cannabinoids (out of more than 85) that is present in the naturally growing and industrially cultivated strains of Cannabis Sativa L. As well as other cannabinoids it’s most concentrated in the resin glands or trichomes of the plant.